Skip to content

 #What Does Each Platform Cost Sellers?

 Seller fees aren’t just the headline commission.
 Payment processing, shipping labels, and buyer protection all chip away at your payout.
-Here’s what we kept on a $50 sale during testing.
+Here’s the seller’s take on a $50 sale, based on each platform’s published fee structure.

 Horizontal bar chart comparing seller payout on a fifty dollar sale across eight resale platforms